Edwards-R/understanding_docs/Examples/Bombus lucorum.md

 ## Brief history
 *Bombus lucorum* is *the* poster child for Understandings, as the name '*Bombus lucorum*' has been used worldwide for a wide range of different 'things' at different times and in different places.
 The name itself stems from *Apis lucorum*, described by Linnaeus in 1761.
 The genus *Bombus* was created in by Latreille in 1802.
 The type specimen itself has been changed at least once, with the current specimen being determined by M.C.
 Day in 1977 (correctly, though still somewhat confusingly, labelled as *Apis lucorum Linnaeus*).

 Alongside these broad historic actions, there have been a plethora of other manipulations.
 What we current know of as *Bombus lucorum* has had a long and rich tradition of being confused and lumped with various other taxa.
 The story of the modern interpretation of *Bombus lucorum* starts with the splitting of the 1896 Saunders interpretation of *Bombus terrestris* by Sladen in 1912, giving us *B. terrestris* and *B. lucorum*.
-Rumblings of a cryptic complex within *B. lucorum* abounded for many years, though never reaching enough of a concensus to provide a definitive separation.
+Rumblings of a cryptic complex within *B. lucorum* abounded for many years, though never reaching enough of a concensus to settle a definitive separation.

 With the advent and proliferation of genetic sequencing, the cryptic complex was finally broken into.
-Various regions accepted the complex at various times, as the evidence for how widespread the cryptic complex reached took time to assemble.
-In the BWARS sphere of responsibility, the critical work which separated the cryptic complex surrounding *B. lucorum* was performed by Murray et al in 2008.
+Over time, more regions recognised the existence of the cryptic complex within their sphere of responsibility.
+In the BWARS sphere of responsibility, the critical work which separated the cryptic complex surrounding *B. lucorum* was performed by Murray et al. in 2008.
 This work conclusively demonstrated the presence of *B. lucorum*, *B. magnus*, and *B. cryptarum* in the UK and Ireland.
-A further species was hinted at during analysis, and still rumbles around to date, but no work has yet managed to fully separate this potential.
+A further species was hinted at during analysis, but no work has yet managed to fully prove the existence of an additional species within the complex.

-The last action, as of the time of writing, was the 2011 discovery by Andreas & Horst that what was termed *Bombus lucorum* in China is a cryptic complex containing *B. lucorum* and *B. minshanicola*.
+The last action, as of the time of writing, was the 2011 discovery by Andreas & Horst that *Bombus lucorum* in China was a cryptic complex consisting of *B. lucorum* and *B. minshanicola*.

 ## BWARS Understandings

 ### Initial: Saunders, 1896
-The first interpretation of *Bombus lucorum* in relevance here is the interpretation of *Bombus terrestris* by Saunders in 1896:
+The first relevant interpretation of *Bombus lucorum* is by Saunders in 1896:

 |Understanding|Resolved interpretation|
 |---|---|